 - The policy that you reported a violation of, or refused to violate yourself, must be set forth in a law, constitutional provision, government regulation or mandatory ethical rule;

-- The policy must benefit the public (as opposed to just an individual);
+- The policy benefited the public (as opposed to just an individual);

-- The policy must be fundamental and substantial; and
+- The policy was fundamental and substantial; and

-- The policy must be well-established at the time when you were terminated.8
+- The policy was well-established at the time when you were terminated.8

 When the Public Policy Exception Applies